Documentation Index

 gt boot | Gastown pack boot agent | Same pattern as other role agents. |

-gt dog | usually gc order, sometimes a pooled agent in city.toml | Dog-like helpers are often better modeled as exec orders. |
+gt dog | usually gc order, sometimes a scalable session config in city.toml | Dog-like helpers are often better modeled as exec orders. |

 gt role | gc config explain, gc session list, prompt/config inspection | Role is not a first-class SDK concept. |